Visa & Passport Renewals and Passports

 Report lost passport to your home country embassy

-Contact the local embassy or consular section for the country of your citizenship for information about the procedure to replace a lost or stolen passport.
+Contact your home country's embassy for information about the procedure to replace a lost or stolen passport.
 Most countries have Internet web sites with contact information.
-List of Foreign Embassies/Consular Offices.

 Report lost visa to the U.S. embassy